Recalls, Reports and Lawsuits

 - If you experienced financial hardship through the utilization of health care facilities, ongoing care or prescription medications; and lost wages.

-- If you are experiencing emotional distress from caring for a loved one who is suffering from serious injuries and side effects of TVM.
+- If you are experiencing physical, mental and emotional distress from caring for a loved one who is suffering from serious injury or device failure after a knee implant procedure.

-- If you want to hold the TVM manufacturers accountable for releasing such a defective product.
+- If you want to hold the knee implant manufacturers accountable for releasing such a defective product.

-If you or a loved one has suffered any side effects of TVM, you may be at risk for erosion, or extrusion, of the mesh into nearby organs.
+If you or a loved one experienced an early failure of your knee implant, your knee implant may have been recalled.
 Jami S. Oliver is a leading Columbus Ohio defective product attorney who can help you in getting the full compensation and rightful justice you deserve.
 She will carefully evaluate your case and explain the legal options open to you.

 Contact Oliver Law Office at (614)220-9100 or fill out the online form immediately to make certain that you do not relinquish your right to potential compensation.